Making the UK greener, one house at a time

 The Economic Impact of Wind Farms

 The wind power sector has also had a significant economic impact.
-The development of wind farms across the UK has led to substantial economic benefits, including job creation, investment opportunities, and contributions to the country’s gross domestic product (GDP).
+The development of wind farms across the UK has led to substantial economic benefits.
+These benefits include job creation, investment opportunities, and contributions to the country's gross domestic product (GDP)

 In 2022, the industry supported over 30,000 jobs and contributed £3.5 billion to the UK's GDP.
 Moreover, the sector attracted £4.2 billion in investment, underscoring the confidence in the future of wind power in the UK.